7 Best Substitutes for Dried Minced Onions (Exact Ratios & Uses)

 6. Green Onions / Scallions

-• Best For: Asian dishes, tacos, garnishes, and salads.
+• Best For: Asian dishes, tacos, salads, and fresh salsas.

 Chopped scallions on cutting board